Home

 But the problem is that you can't access this tool on Windows Home devices.
 It's only available on Windows Pro, Enterprise, and Education editions.

-To disable the hotkeys, select Enabled on the next screen.
-Finally, close the Local Group Policy Editor and restart your device to save these changes.
+Close Local Group Policy Editor and restart your PC to save these changes.

 2. Disable the shortcut using Registry Editor